 The Business Program encourages an atmosphere of student and faculty openness, inquiry and collegiality.
 The faculty is dedicated to develop in each student the highest possible standard for personal integrity, individual work ethic, character discernment, stewardship, and personal evangelism and discipleship ministries.
-Students are required to participate with regional companies, not-for-profit organizations or governmental agencies in internships or cooperative work programs as an essential part of the academic process.
-Special emphasis is given to a liberal arts minor or additional coursework in science, mathematics, English or history.
+Students have the option of participating with regional companies, not-for-profit organizations or governmental agencies in internships or cooperative work programs as part of their college experience.